Adrian3989/Toyota-Dashboard-using-PowerBI-and-Excel/README.md

 # Toyota-Dashboard-using-PowerBI-and-Excel
 In this project (which Language is in Spanish), I've created Dashboards using fictional data about Toyota, this is a personal project about Business Intelligence and Data Analytics.
+Each one of the dashboards belong to the Balanced ScoreCard Analysis, evaluating the 4 perspectives:
+### 1.Financial: ### Measures economic performance, such as revenue growth, ROI, and cost efficiency.(Finanzas)
+### 2.Customer:### Evaluates customer satisfaction, loyalty, and market share.(Ventas)
+### 3.Internal Processes:### Focuses on operational efficiency, quality, and cycle times.(Producción)
+### 4.Learning & Growth:### Assesses employee training, culture, and technology infrastructure.(Empleados)
+There are also 2 aditional Dashboards evaluating secondary information.

+## 🏗️ Data Model
 ![Data Model](ToyotaTables.JPG)

 ## 🛡️ License

 This project is licensed under the [MIT License](LICENSE).
 You are free to use, modify, and share this project with proper attribution.